laravelcompany/laravelcompany.com/src/content/products/laravel-mail.md

 🧾 Invoices? ✅
 🎉 Newsletters? ✅

-Design your email templates with built-in **GrapesJS + Code Editor**, or import your HTML/CSS and make it pixel perfect with [Laravel Mail Studio](https://laravelmail.com/studio).
+Design your email templates with built-in **GrapesJS + Code Editor**, or import your HTML/CSS and make it pixel perfect.

 ---